Four Month Sleep Regression: How Long Will This Last?

 For our purposes, a prop is more of an external item that needs interaction.
 This is a noise in the background be it from a white noise machine, a fan, or other device that will help reduce baby’s awareness of sounds like the doorbell ringing, the dog barking, or a telemarketer calling.

-This will help your little one move through those two light stages of sleep where she can be easily awoken and make her way to restorative and REM phases.
+This will help your little one move through those two light stages of sleep (where she can be easily awoken) and make her way to restorative and REM phases.

 3. Have A Good Routine

 Routines are good for children of all ages, not just your four month old.
-At 4 months a routine can help your little one prepare for bed without relying on the breast or bottle (props!).
+At 4 months a routine can help your little one prepare for bed without relying on the breast or bottle.
 Your regular 20-30 minute predictable rhythm of behavior will start to signal to your child that it’s bedtime and help her get ready to sleep.

 The good news is that once you get past the four month milestone, you’re past it.
 That’s it.
 No circling back to it.
+The other piece of good news is that babies that have been gone through our Newborn Plan don’t experience sleep disruption during this transition.

 Download Our Safe Sleep Guide